-Hubs aren’t places, they’re people.
-Our Hub Members run through the very core of Back to Ours; after all, who knows more about how to engage Hull people in the Arts than the people living in the heart of Hull neighbourhoods?
+Our Hub Members run through the core of Back to Ours; after all, who knows more about how to engage Hull people in the Arts than the people living in the very hearts of Hull neighbourhoods?

 What will people see if they come to the show?
 How long will it last?
 Why’s the description of the show so hard to understand?
 Our Hub members make sure we’re clear and direct in the way we talk about art, and one way we do this is by going to see other shows and talking about them.
-So far we’ve been on Go-Sees together to Edinburgh Fringe, London, Sheffield, and even Adelaide Fringe.
+As the project’s developed, Hub members have started to come together more and look at the city as a whole – we’ve been on Go-Sees to see shows at Freedom Festival, Hull New Theatre, Hull Truck, and further afield to Edinburgh Fringe, London, Sheffield, and even Adelaide Fringe.

 We always need people who are passionate about talking to their friends and neighbours, interested in the arts, or like what we do and want to get involved.

-You’ll play a key role in the development of the Back to Ours programme, meeting regularly to discuss what, when and how arts and culture is delivered in YOUR area;
+- Hub members play a key role in the development of the Back to Ours programme, meeting regularly to discuss what, when and how arts and culture is delivered in YOUR specific area;